aitshuber/immunizecc/_posts/2022-09-06-as-texas-kids-return-to-school-routine-vaccination-rates-still-havent-recovered-from-the-pandemic.md

 “I think that, certainly, \[the pandemic\] is a good explanation for this,” said Terri Burke, the executive director of the Houston nonprofit The Immunization Partnership.
 “But there is no question that the vaccine hesitancy, skepticism, misinformation \[and\] disinformation that circulates around the COVID vaccine has bled over into childhood vaccines.”

-[A study published in the journal Vaccine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8078904/)&nbsp;found that from 2019 to 2020, immunization rates fell 47 percent among 5-month-olds and 58 percent among 16-month-olds.
+[A study published in the journal Vaccine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8078904/) found that from 2019 to 2020, immunization rates fell 47 percent among 5-month-olds and 58 percent among 16-month-olds.

 Texas did see a slight increase in vaccination rates earlier this year, but they still remain below pre-pandemic levels, said Tasmiah Nuzhath, a Texas A&M School of Public Health doctoral candidate who led the study.
 That's a concern because regardless of the reason, a lower percentage of vaccinated children means heightened for outbreaks of a disease like the measles, she said.

 “Even a few-percentage dip in vaccination rates will put children at risk of getting sick, and could affect community protections against serious diseases,” Nuzhath said.

 For some, an infection of a disease like the measles could lead to some serious complications.
-One in five unvaccinated Americans who are infected with the measles will need to be hospitalized, and one in 1,000 will develop brain swelling that could cause deafness or an intellectual disability, according to the&nbsp;[U.S. Centers for Disease Control and Prevention](https://www.cdc.gov/measles/about/parents-top4.html).
+One in five unvaccinated Americans who are infected with the measles will need to be hospitalized, and one in 1,000 will develop brain swelling that could cause deafness or an intellectual disability, according to the [U.S. Centers for Disease Control and Prevention](https://www.cdc.gov/measles/about/parents-top4.html).

 “I think a lot of people have this perception that it's just a rash \[or\] just a fever, and they'll recover,” said Dr. Lauren Krenek, a pediatrician for the HOPE Clinic community health center in Houston.
 “But measles is one that can be really scary, because you can have lifelong damaging effects.”